nreHieW/fyp/train/sft/README.md

 ```

 #### LiveCodeBench
 A LiveCodeBench fork has been provided in this folder.
 This fork fixes several bugs in the original LiveCodeBench repository and adds support for relevant models.
 For more information on the bugs fixed, see [this blog post](https://blog.collinear.ai/p/lcb-bug-fixes).
+To add new models you will need to edit the [./lcb_runner/lm_styles.py](./lcb_runner/lm_styles.py) file.

 First install the dependencies.
 ```bash